UPPMAX/programming_formalisms/docs/deployment/documentation.md

 - &#9744; **Explanation**: understanding-oriented, explains a concept
 - &#9744; **Reference**: information-oriented, describes the machinery

+## The README

+Example

 ## Exercise

 !!! info "Intro"

-    - Revisit your README and update it with info after all our commits
+    - Revisit README-ext and update it with info after all our commits
         - About
     - Citing
     - License